tothpaul/DelphiACME/readme.md

 ## Installation

-this component is compatible with Delphi Tokyo 10.2.3 (even the Community Edition) and Rio.
+this component is compatible with Delphi Berlin 10.1, Tokyo 10.2.3 and Rio 10.3 (even the Community Edition).

+note that this repository contains the a Tokoy compatible DCU for testing purpose only.

 1. Download the repository
 2. Open ACMEGroup.groupproj